Prague Hidden Gems

 As this article is looking at cool and unusual places in Prague, I thought it would be fun to recommend some quirky hotels that I’ve found dotted around the city.

-If you have any questions or feel we have missed anything, please reach out to us.
+If you have any questions or feel we have missed anything, please let us know in the comments below.
 We love hearing from you!

 Stay adventurous and happy travels.